Skip to main content

 Key takeaways

-• Gardasil 9 is a vaccine that protects against certain diseases caused by HPV, such as genital warts and cervical, vulvar, anal, oropharyngeal, and other head and neck cancers.
+• Gardasil 9 is a vaccine that protects against certain diseases caused by HPV, such as genital warts and cervical, vulvar, vaginal, anal, oropharyngeal, and other head and neck cancers.

 • You can view your plan’s formulary or drug list to see if you have coverage for Gardasil 9.

-“Gardasil is preventive, but it does not treat existing HPV infections or related conditions,” says Pamela Tambini, MD, a double-board certified physician in internal medicine and addiction medicine, and the medical director at Southeast Detox in Rome, Georgia.
+“Gardasil is preventive, but it does not treat existing HPV infections or related conditions,” says Pamela Tambini, MD, a double-board-certified physician in internal medicine and addiction medicine, and the medical director at Southeast Detox in Rome, Georgia.

 To check if your Aetna health insurance plan covers preventive services like the Gardasil 9 vaccine series, you can visit the member website at Aetna.com to view your benefit plan.